MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/use-group-policy.md

 !["Your admin has excluded these file types from syncing" message](media/excluded-files.png)

 > [!NOTE]
-> To upload skipped files to OneDrive, users can go to OneDrive on the web.
-We recommend that users remove the local file after doing this because having a file with the same name in the same folder will result in a sync conflict with the ignored file.
+> Users can still browse to their OneDrive in a web browser to upload an excluded file from their local OneDrive folder.
+We recommend that users remove the local file after doing this because having a file with the same name in the same folder will result in a sync conflict with the skipped file.

 If you disable or do not configure this setting, all supported files in all synced folders will be uploaded.